 The Company's strategy for research, development and commercialization of certain of its products is to rely in part upon various arrangements with corporate partners, licensees and others.
 As a result, the Company's products are dependent in large part upon the subsequent success of such third parties in performing preclinical studies and clinical trials, obtaining regulatory approvals, manufacturing and marketing.
-The Company entered into an exclusive license agreement with Ortho-McNeil and PRI in September 1998 to develop, $\hbox{\tt manufacture and commercialize its influenza neuraminidase inhibitor compounds}$ for the treatment and prevention of flu.
+The Company entered into an exclusive license agreement with Ortho-McNeil and PRI in September 1998 to develop, manufacture and commercialize its influenza neuraminidase inhibitor compounds for the treatment and prevention of flu.
 The Company also entered into an exclusive license agreement with Torii in May 1996 to develop, manufacture and commercialize in Japan BCX-34 and certain other PNP inhibitor compounds for three indications.
-The Company has also entered into collaborative arrangements with 3-Dimensional Pharmaceuticals, Inc. to share resources and technology to expedite the identification of inhibitors of key serine protease enzymes and with Novartis Corporation, formerly Ciba-Geigy Corporation, ("Novartis") to pursue development of certain types of PNP inhibitors.
+The Company has been notified by Torii that as a consequence of Japan Tobacco's acquisition of Torii, the exclusive license agreement between the Company and Torii has been terminated.
+The Company has also entered into collaborative arrangements with 3-Dimensional Pharmaceuticals, Inc. to share resources and technology to expedite the identification of inhibitors of key serine protease enzymes, and with Novartis Corporation, formerly Ciba-Geigy Corporation, ("Novartis") to pursue development of certain types of PNP inhibitors.
 The Company intends to pursue additional collaborations in the future.
 There can be no assurance that the Company will be able to negotiate additional acceptable collaborative arrangements or that such arrangements will be successful.
 No assurance can be given that the Company's collaborative partners, particularly Ortho-McNeil and PRI, will be able to obtain FDA approval for any licensed compounds, that any such licensed compounds, if so approved, will be able to be commercialized successfully, or that the Company will realize any revenues pursuant to such arrangements, including any milestone or royalty payments under the License Agreement.
-Although the Company believes that parties to collaborative arrangements generally have an economic motivation to succeed in performing their contractual responsibilities, the amount and timing of resources which they devote to these activities are not within the control of the Company.
+Although the Company believes that parties to collaborative arrangements generally have an economic motivation to succeed in performing their contractual responsibilities, the amount and timing of resources which they devote to these activities are not within the control of the Company, such as was the case with the license agreement with Torii.
 There can be no assurance that such parties will perform their obligations as expected or that current or potential collaborators will not pursue treatments for other diseases or seek alternative means of developing treatments for the diseases targeted by collaborative programs with the Company or that any additional revenues will be derived from such arrangements.
 If any of the Company's collaborators breaches or terminates its agreement with the Company or otherwise fails to conduct its collaborative activities in a timely manner, the development or commercialization of the product candidate or research program under such collaboration agreement may be delayed, the Company may be required to undertake unforeseen additional responsibilities or to devote unforeseen additional resources to such development or commercialization, or such development or commercialization could be terminated.
 The termination or cancellation of collaborative arrangements, particularly by Ortho-McNeil and PRI, could also adversely affect the Company's financial condition, intellectual property position and operations.
 In addition, disagreements between collaborators and the Company have in the past and could in the future lead to delays in the collaborative research, development or commercialization of certain product candidates, or could require or result in legal process or arbitration for resolution.
 These consequences could be time-consuming, expensive and could have material adverse effects on the Company.